Consensys/doc.teku/docs/HowTo/Migrate-Database.md

     curl -o state.ssz -H 'Accept: application/octet-stream' http://other-node:5051/eth/v1/debug/beacon/states/finalized
     ```

+    !!! note

+        This step is optional, you can also [supply the finalized checkpoint state] via URL from a beacon
+        chain node or Infura when restarting Teku in the step below.

 1. Stop the Teku node you intend to migrate.

 1. Delete the `beacon` directory in your